oli-roboter/tests-and-exercises/README.md

 - npm install to install all dependencies and npm start to run the app on localhost:3000

-- Took much longer than expected to do the exercise due to unfamiliarity with visualisation and material UI libraries.

 - Styles are a bit messy as I just wanted a quick fix, rather than a structured CSS architecture

 - included setTimeout function into actions to simulate delayed response from a server